is a browser-based MMORPG

 Ka has come back after being defeated by the Monkey King, eons ago.
 Like any other role playing game, you level up by doing quests and defeating monsters.

-Monkey Quest will be closing down on September 26th 2014.
+Monkey Quest closed down on September 26th 2014.

 - Allegedly Free Game: You can't unlock higher level areas without paying for them, or having a 24-hour guest pass from people who have payed for memberships.
 Some users have gotten their monkeys up to high levels by doing the daily quests repeatedly, however.